MicrosoftDocs/dynamics365smb-docs/business-central/ai-copilot-troubleshooting.md

 - Make sure that the functionality isn't hidden by personalization.
 [Learn more about personalization](ui-personalization-user.md).

-## Copilot appears on pages, but you get an error that it's not activated
+## When you try Copilot, you get an error that it's not activated

 When you try to use Copilot and you get an error similar to **Sorry, Copilot is not activated for \[feature\]**, there are a couple things to check for.